Beto O’Rourke Wants To Revoke The Tax-Exempt Status Of Churches That Oppose Same Sex Marriage

 The El Paso businessman’s bold and unambiguous declaration that he would remove the tax-exempt status of religious organizations that oppose same-sex marriage comes just a few weeks after he made a similarly-bold statement about another issue: gun rights.

-Following the August 3 mass shooting at an El Paso Walmart, O’Rourke said that not only does he support a ban on assault-style weapons, he also would institute a mandatory buyback of all such weapons, and that anyone owners of such weapons who didn’t comply with the buyback would have their weapons confiscated.
+Following the August 3 mass shooting at an El Paso Walmart, O’Rourke said that not only does he support a ban on assault-style weapons, he also would institute a mandatory buyback of all such weapons, and that any owners of such weapons who didn’t comply with the buyback would have their weapons confiscated.
 Further, O’Rourke stated that he wants to revoke the tax-exempt status of the National Rifle Association (NRA).